First Blog about My First Blog — on display

 margin-top: 12px; /* works */

 }This is why <button> and <input> behave the way they do out of the box.
-They need to line up with text and be sized precisely. inline-block is the right tool for that job.
+They need to line up with text and be sized precisely. inline-block is the right tool for that.

 Common examples: <div>, <p>, <h1>–<h6>, <section>

-Block elements are the bulldozers of the layout world.
-They always start on a new line and stretch to fill the full width of their container — even if their content is just a few words.
+Block elements always start on a new line and stretch to fill the full width of their container — even if their content is just a few words.

 div {